Sky sells controlling stake in betting business to CVC

-LONDON European pay-TV group Sky (SKYB.L) has agreed to sell a controlling stake in Sky Bet to CVC Capital Partners [CVC.UL] in a deal which values the online betting business at 800 million pounds.
+LONDON European pay-TV group Sky (SKYB.L) has agreed to sell a controlling stake in Sky Bet to CVC Capital Partners [CVC.UL] in a deal which values the online betting business at 800 million pounds ($1.3 billion).

 Sky said the sale would enable it to focus on the growth areas within its pay-TV business, where it has recently expanded into continental Europe with the purchase of Sky Italia and 90 percent of Sky Deutschland SKYDn.DE.